-Our prior article, "Satellite Systems Procurement: A Brief 'How-To' Guide," outlined the considerations to take into account in procuring a satellite system, whether commercial or government.
+Our prior article, "Satellite systems procurement: A brief how-to guide" outlined the considerations to take into account in procuring a satellite system, whether commercial or government.

-In this article, we will extend our examination of the satellite procurement process to focus on the "how to" of a specialized variation-procurement of a hosted payload.
-Many of the general elements applicable to procuring satellite systems will apply, but there are many unique considerations involved in a hosted payload arrangement.
+In this article, we will extend our examination of the satellite procurement process to focus on the how-to of a specialized variation - procurement of a hosted payload.
+Many of the general elements applicable to procuring satellite systems will apply, but there are also unique considerations involved in a hosted payload arrangement.